TaraMathur/GildedRose/README.md

 My code is modular and scalable - and I'm looking forward to talking about it and hearing your feedback.

 With more time, I would:
-1. Figure out how to load the database seeds programmatically, so the user no longer needs to run $rails db:seed.
-2. Write unit tests.
+1. Write unit tests.
 I've created Fixtures (in the test/fixtures folder) for each type of item, with different sets of quality/sell-in values to test the various parts of the update logic.
 I just need to write the actual tests to run through each of them and check the output.
-3. It might be possible to make the code even more scalable by abstracting out the defining distinction of each subclass as a separate subclass layer.
+2. It might be possible to make the code even more scalable by abstracting out the defining distinction of each subclass as a separate subclass layer.
 For example, could there be other items besides Legendary Items which don't need to be sold and whose value never degrades?
 If yes then it might make sense to have an Item subclass called FixedValuesItem and have LegendaryItem be a subclass of that.